awkweb/kysely-migrate/README.md

 ### Unknown file extension ".ts"

 If you aren't using Bun, you either need to use the `.js` extension for your migration files or process the TypeScript files yourself.
-Example using [`tsx`](https://github.com/esbuild-kit/tsx).
+For example, you can use [`tsx`](https://github.com/esbuild-kit/tsx).

 ```json
 {